Installation

 REPLACE_RUNNER_INSTANCE_ROLEThe IAM role attached to the runner instance profile (from step 1).

-The literal pacer value of the gha:managed-by tag is hard-coded in the binary ( internal/core/ec2lt/ec2lt.go::ManagedByTagValue); do not change it unless you also fork the binary.
+The literal pacer value of the gha:managed-by tag is fixed inside the binary; do not change it unless you also fork the binary.

 Apply the policy as either: